-Gulf Coast municipalities, including New Iberia, Morse, and Lake Charles, have implemented fines to curb improper disposal of yard waste in public streets and storm drains.
+Gulf Coast municipalities, including Galveston, New Iberia, Morse, and Lake Charles, have implemented fines to curb improper disposal of yard waste in public streets and storm drains.
 The growing issue of grass clippings and garden debris being improperly discarded has led to stricter penalties as communities unite to keep their roads and drainage systems clear.

 Communities along the Gulf Coast, especially those situated along Louisiana’s Interstate 10 corridor, have come together this summer to address the increasing issue of improper yard waste disposal.
 Cities stretching from New Iberia to Lake Charles have enacted or strengthened regulations that penalize residents for improperly disposing of yard debris, such as grass clippings and garden waste, in public streets and storm drains.

-City spokesperson Marissa Barnett has confirmed that improperly disposing of grass clippings or yard waste into the MS4 (municipal separate storm sewer system) is against city ordinances and Texas Health and Safety Code Section 365, categorizing such violations as a Class C misdemeanor.
+City spokesperson Marissa Barnett has confirmed that improperly disposing of grass clippings or yard waste in the MS4 (municipal separate storm sewer system) is against city ordinances and Texas Health and Safety Code Section 365, categorizing such violations as a Class C misdemeanor.
 Those who break the rules may incur penalties of up to $500 or face a potential jail term of up to 30 days.

 In New Iberia, the city council enacted a $500 fine, effective as of June, for individuals found sweeping or blowing yard waste into public areas, including storm drains.
 The ordinance implemented last month has faced some opposition.
 “We simply sent a letter, and it hasn’t made any impact,” stated Mayor Freddie DeCourte.
 “I believe our actions are challenging—quite extreme—but essential.”